 Every September IPF works with the inmate work crew to tackle the most demanding jobs on the Pass.
-These include trail and bridge construction and maintenance, campground cleanup and restoration, removal by hand of heavy metal and other human debris from difficult-to-reach Wilderness areas, steep slope revegetation, and fence construction and repair.
+These include trail and bridge construction and maintenance, campground cleanup and restoration, removal by hand of heavy metal and other human debris from difficult-to-reach Wilderness areas, steep slope revegetation, and fence, bench, and table construction and repair.
 Our decades-long partnership with the hard working inmate work crew is one of IPF’s proudest accomplishments, and an unsung bright light in Colorado’s penal system.

 Roaring Fork Valley schools and youth groups

-Every fall kids from elementary through high school plant hundreds of trees throughout the Independence Pass corridor, and in 2016 they removed hundreds of pounds of metal debris from the Collegiate Peaks Wilderness.
+Every fall kids from elementary through high school plant hundreds of trees throughout the Independence Pass corridor, and from 2016 through 2019 they removed hundreds of pounds of rebar and other metal debris from the Collegiate Peaks Wilderness.
 IPF strongly believes that involving our kids in fun and meaningful service projects on the Pass will forever connect them with, and instill a sense of pride and ownership in, their high alpine backyard.

 Roaring Fork Valley Non-Profits

-Throughout its 28-year history IPF has partnered with dozens of local non-profits, including most recently the Aspen Global Change Institute, Colorado Mountain College, Wilderness Workshop, Roaring Fork Outdoor Volunteers and YouthZone, on trail projects, restoration work, and citizen science initiatives to protect the ecological integrity and promote understanding of the Independence Pass region.
+Throughout its 30-year history, IPF has partnered with dozens of local non-profits & organizations, including most recently the Aspen Global Change Institute, Jaywalker Lodge, ACES, Colorado Mountain College, Wilderness Workshop, and Roaring Fork Outdoor Volunteers.
+These groups have participated in trail projects, wilderness restoration work, and citizen science initiatives.
+Their work has helped protect the ecological integrity and promote understanding of the Independence Pass region.